souktha/souktha.github.io/misc/RS15_7_5/index.rst

 of applications such as those found in communication systems and in data storage subsystems.
 Knowing the basic mathematic behind it, one can implement RS code of any :math:`GF(2^r)` field.
-Math is everything and everything is math. *It is generally recognized that it is dangerous to apply any part of science without undertanding what is behing the theory* (Richard W. Hamming).
+Math is everything and everything is math. *It is generally recognized that it is dangerous to apply any part of science without undertanding what is behind the theory* (Richard W. Hamming).

 There are many excellent text books and articles on this subject.
 Listed in the reference